rtorresca/Cable-Carrier-RepRap/D12/README.md

 | Anclaje a base del marco    | [tbd]

 - wip: work in progress. to be done. started.
-- done: done
+- done: done.
-- tbd: to be done but not started
+- tbd: to be done but not started yet.